p-coughlan/artist/README.md

 ## Roadmap

 * Add 404 page
-* Insert more meaningful comments into HTML and CSS for other potential users
 * Create a 'news' section so users can read updated information about current or upcoming shows / exhibitions
 * Create an 'archive' of past or not 'immediately relevant' work
 * Create sub categories as the current site only touches the surface (i.e. photography could include film based work, portraiture, studio work, conceptual work etc)